 - Senior Research Fellow

 Eileen Norcross is a senior research fellow at the Mercatus Center at George Mason University.
-As program director for the Mercatus Center’s State and Local Policy Project, she focuses on questions of public finance and how economic institutions support or hamper economic resiliency and civil society.
+As director for the Mercatus Center’s State and Local Policy Project, she focuses on questions of public finance and how economic institutions support or hamper economic resiliency and civil society.
 She specializes in fiscal federalism and institutions, state and local governments and finance, pensions, public administration, and economic development.
 She is the lead author of Ranking the States Fiscal Condition.

 Previously, Norcross was a Warren T. Brookes Journalism Fellow at the Competitive Enterprise Institute in Washington, DC; a consultant at KPMG’s transfer-pricing division; and a research analyst with Thompson Financial Securities Data.
 She received both her MA in economics and her BA in economics and American history from Rutgers University.